wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Relatively light reading today, heavy lifting at my job today; little mental energy left by the end.
 Small downside to remote work in the easy illusion of _always being at work_.

 **Thoughts:** `brainpower := interface{}`

+---
+## Day 48, November 19, 2019

+**Today's Progress:** Wrote an initial function to return `true` or `false` on whether a row of cells is _relevant_ to the current 'update' record read-in from my CSV.

+The challenge now for me to take on is to smooth over the representation of any given datapoint after it's been converted.

+E.g: a CSV record is read into a slice of strings, regardless of _what_ the data is meant to be.
+Contrast to the generalisation of numbers in a JSON object to be represented as `float64` in Go.
+Need to make sure I'm comparing apples to apples!

+**Thoughts:**